-Before the introduction of 32-bit Thumb, the Thumb instruction set was limited to a restricted subset of the functionality of the ARM instruction set.
+Before the introduction of 32-bit Thumb instructions, the Thumb instruction set was limited to a restricted subset of the functionality of the ARM instruction set.
 Almost all Thumb instructions were 16-bit.
-Together, the 32-bit and 16-bit Thumb instruction set functionality is almost identical to that of the ARM instruction set.
+Together, the 32-bit and 16-bit Thumb instructions provide functionality that is almost identical to that of the ARM instruction set.